Briefing and Planning

-The consultants will organise geotechnical bores of the site, in the locations and to the depths required for costing and for structural analysis.
+Geotechnical bores of the site will be conducted, in the locations and to the depths required for costing and for structural analysis.

 As part of the Macquarie University Master Plan car parking areas and service vehicle parking areas have been defined across the campus.

-Refer to the University Traffic and Parking Rules for more information.
+Refer to the Getting to Macquarie for more information.

 Measurement of Building Areas

-The Property Office maintains records of all their buildings which includes floor areas of rooms and spaces that are measured according to the universities standard procedures, contact the Planning & Design team.
+Macquarie University Property maintains records of all their buildings which includes floor areas of rooms and spaces that are measured according to the University's standard procedures, contact the Planning & Design team for more information.